-Susan Marks, Treasurer: Susan is a CPA and an Audit Principal with McDonald Jacobs, P.C., with over thirty years of experience as an auditor and practicing accountant, specializing in the nonprofit industry.
-She splits her time between Portland, for work, and Kirkland, where her husband and cat reside (with a biweekly commute between Portland and Seattle by train).
-Susan also serves as Treasurer for Bicycle Transportation Alliance (Portland).
+Susan Marks, Treasurer: Susan is a CPA and a semi-retired Audit Principal with McDonald Jacobs, P.C., with over thirty five years of experience as an auditor and practicing accountant, specializing in the nonprofit industry.
+After 15 years of commuting between Seattle and Portland for work, Susan has settled permanently in Kirkland with husband and pets.
+Susan also serves on the finance committee for The Street Trust (Portland).
 Susan received a BS degree in business administration/accounting from Oregon State University.

-Ashley Black: Ashley is a member of the Seattle Audubon executive committee and the chair of the messaging and branding committee.
-She has spent her career in communications, marketing, and branding in the high tech, biotech, and health care industries.
+Ashley Black: Ashley has spent her career in communications, marketing, and branding in the high tech, biotech, and health care industries.
 She is also a writer of novels, short stories, and screenplays.
 She holds undergraduate and graduate degrees in philosophy and classical studies and an MFA in screenwriting from UCLA Film School.
 She explains how she became involved with Seattle Audubon: “I had just moved to Seattle and was missing my home in San Francisco when a crow dropped a stone on my head and cawed raucously at me.
 Then I knew what I had to do.”